-The different morphotypes of Sus scrofa Linnaeus - wild boar (javali), domestic (different breeds) and wild pigs (feral) - are the most widespread exotic ungulates in the world, with populations in demographic and spatial expansion in almost all Eurasian countries (Fonseca & Correia, 2008) and in most of the regions where they were introduced (Australia, South and North America).
+The different morphotypes of Sus scrofa Linnaeus-wild boar (javali), domestic (different breeds) and wild pigs (feral)-are the most widespread exotic ungulates in the world, with populations in demographic and spatial expansion in almost all Eurasian countries (Fonseca & Correia, 2008) and in most of the regions where they were introduced (Australia, South and North America).
 The species have achieved success in the conquest and occupation of foreign lands for centuries.
-Pig management and domestication probably began sometime between the 10th to 8th millennium BP in western Eurasia, and from then domesticated pigs were dispersed widely around the globe by humans (Larson et al. 2007).
-Currently, pigs are considered one of the world's worst invasive alien species (Lowe et al. 2000) and are present on all continents except Antarctica, and many oceanic islands (Barrios-Garcia & Ballari 2012; Long 2003).
-Sus scrofa have several biological traits and strong invasive abilities that allow them to occupy different habitat types throughout their exotic distribution range, thus making the eradication of this species (feral pigs) very difficult and expensive (Mccann and Garcelon 2008; Morrison et al. 2007; Parkes et al. 2010).
-When compared to other ungulate species, wild boar show several attributes that are typical of r-strategists (Geisser and Reyer 2005).
-They have the highest reproductive rate among ungulates, and their local density can double in one year (Massei et al. 1997).
-Additionally, the species has high ecological plasticity, a very opportunistic feeding behavior and a generalist approach to landscape use (Gabor and Hellgren 2000; Geisser and Reyer 2005).
+Pig management and domestication probably began sometime between the 10th to 8th millennium BP in western Eurasia, and from then domesticated pigs were dispersed widely around the globe by humans (Larson et al., 2007).
+Currently, pigs are considered one of the world's worst invasive alien species (Lowe et al., 2000) and are present on all continents except Antarctica, and many oceanic islands (Barrios-Garcia & Ballari, 2012; Long, 2003).
+Sus scrofa have several biological traits and strong invasive abilities that allow them to occupy different habitat types throughout their exotic distribution range, thus making the eradication of this species (feral pigs) very difficult and expensive (Mccann & Garcelon, 2008; Morrison et al., 2007; Parkes et al., 2010).
+When compared to other ungulate species, wild boar show several attributes that are typical of r-strategists (Geisser & Reyer, 2005).
+They have the highest reproductive rate among ungulates, and their local density can double in one year (Massei et al., 1997).
+Additionally, the species has high ecological plasticity, a very opportunistic feeding behavior and a generalist approach to landscape use (Gabor & Hellgren, 2000; Geisser & Reyer, 2005).

-In the Brazilian Pantanal (one of the largest continuous wetlands on the planet, covering approximately 140,000 km2), S. scrofa introduction is believed to have occurred in the second half of the eighteenth century through traditional breeding of domestic pigs (Alho and Lacher 1991).
-As reported in other areas of the world, pigs escaped from the ranches and became feral in a few generations through free reproduction in the wild (Barrios-Garcia and Ballari 2012; Bieber and Ruf 2005; D'Eath and Turner 2009; Dexter 1998; Nogueira et al. 2009).
-In 2000, the population of feral pigs was estimated at 10,000 individuals distributed throughout Pantanal (Mourão et al. 2002).
+In the Brazilian Pantanal (one of the largest continuous wetlands on the planet, covering approximately 140,000 km2), S. scrofa introduction is believed to have occurred in the second half of the eighteenth century through traditional breeding of domestic pigs (Alho & Lacher, 1991).
+As reported in other areas of the world, pigs escaped from the ranches and became feral in a few generations through free reproduction in the wild (Barrios-Garcia & Ballari, 2012; Bieber & Ruf, 2005; D'Eath & Turner, 2009; Dexter, 1998; Nogueira, Nogueira & Fragoso, 2009).
+In 2000, the population of feral pigs was estimated at 10,000 individuals distributed throughout Pantanal (Mourão et al., 2002).
 In the Pantanal, the feral form is known as porco-monteiro.
-The species occurs primarily in open areas in seasonally flooded plains and near permanent lakes (Alho et al. 2011; Desbiez and Keuroghlian 2009; Desbiez et al. 2009; Keuroghlian et al. 2009; Oliveira-Santos 2013).
-The species is strongly dependent on water bodies due to heat stress, which has been observed in other hot regions with periods of severe drought throughout the year (Baber and Coblentz 1986;
+The species occurs primarily in open areas in seasonally flooded plains and near permanent lakes (Alho et al., 2011; Desbiez & Keuroghlian, 2009; Desbiez et al., 2009; Keuroghlian, Eaton & Desbiez, 2009; Oliveira-Santos, 2013).
+The species is strongly dependent on water bodies due to heat stress, which has been observed in other hot regions with periods of severe drought throughout the year (Baber & Coblentz, 1986; Choquenot & Ruscoe, 2003; Dexter, 1998; Dexter, 1999; Mayer & Brisbin, 2009).
+Although water is an environmental resource whose importance is obvious to most animal species, identifying important environmental parameters bounding species distributions is a complex task because animals respond to the environment at a range of spatial scales (Turner et al., 1997).
+Ungulates like feral pigs make foraging decisions both within and across a variety of spatial scales, making it difficult to relate species to specific habitats across their entire range (Turner et al., 1997).
+Therefore, the description of the species-habitat relationships is an important first-step towards understanding the linked ecological processes that can direct conservation decision-making, since the agents that determine population viability may include factors related to habitat or elements that transcend spatial scales, such as dynamically linked variables or unlinked elements (Hutchinson, 1978; Peterson et al., 2011).